feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 the user to be very cautious when working in such a setting as alphabetical sorting in combination with a cut-off does not always provide obvious results.

+A better way of using this class would be to pass a list with the values of the variable that want to be sent to the reference dataframe.

 A real life example for this case is the computation of the PSI between different customer segments like 'Retail', 'SME' or 'Wholesale'.

+Let's show how to set up the transformer in this case.

 .. code:: python